 The conscious totality of all effects is Brahma or Hiranyagarbha.
 It is not radically different from the Brahman.
 Brahman is the simple, individual, absolutely self-identical, One, without a second.
-Once He is looked at as the creator or Isvara, again as the Created or Hiranyagarbha.
-Even this Brahma comes from the Brahman.
-He is the source of Brahma"; the entire objective universe is sustained by this knowing subject.
+Once He is looked as the creator or Ishwar, again as the Created or Hiranyagarbha.
+Even He is the source of Brahma.
+The entire objective universe is sustained by this knowing subject.
 While the individual subjects pass away, he lives contemplating the world.
-When one identifies the Atman with ones body, Brahman becomes the Cosmos or the Virat.
-Virat is the all, the hypostasisation of the conception of the world as a whole.
+When one identifies the Atman with one’s body, Brahman becomes the Cosmos or the Virat.
+Virat is the all, the hypostatisation of the conception of the world as a whole.
 It is the totality of things, the sum of all existence.
 Brahma is the same manifested in the subtle matter of the universe.
-The supreme self beyond cause and effect is the Brahman, but when it becomes self-conscious with a non-ego opposed evolves the Isvara.
+The supreme self beyond cause and effect is the Brahman, but when it becomes self-conscious with a non-ego opposed evolves the Ishwar.

 Hence it can be concluded saying that Brahman is the ultimate reality of life and is synonymous with the Atman.
 It has been claimed by the philosophical texts that realisation of the Brahman gives an individual the Absolute Bliss.